Craft Projects

 Have your children ever wanted a dog companion?
 This is not the real thing, but it’s a step closer to them getting one.

-Follow this simple dog pattern from Kandi Patterns which looks like it’s taking its daily walk outside.
+Follow this simple dog pattern by Elif which looks like it’s taking its daily walk outside.

 2. Perler Bead Dog Face